antoniobisegna/GSDMM/README.md

 # GSDMM

-This repository is about the application of a Gibbs sampling on a Dirichlet-Multinomial mixture model using R.
+This repository is about the application of a Gibbs sampling on a Dirichlet-Multinomial mixture model using Bayesian statistics.

 There are different phases to it:
 * find data.
 In this case I just simulated it